MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-across-workspaces.md

 ---
 title: Use datasets across workspaces (preview) - Power BI
-description: Learn how you can share a dataset with users across the organization and enable them to build reports based on it in their own workspaces.
+description: Learn how you can share a dataset with users across the organization.
+Then they can build reports based on your dataset in their own workspaces.
 author: maggiesMSFT
 manager: kfile
 ms.reviewer: chbraun